huzaifa525/A.I.-RECRUITER/README.md

 aptitude questions and tests prebuilt and only the ones qualifying with certain score can further proceed.

 ## How to use it
+In the Chatbot Preview link, First you have to type a name example "Hemant" and then start answering the questions ask by chatbot..

+## How to install it.

 -   create a service on ibm cloud named watson assistant and lanch it.

 -   click the Skills icon .